Why pay the real Living Wage?

 Accredited employers display the Living Wage Employer Mark to evidence their commitment to paying the Living Wage to directly employed workers and third party sub-contractors.

 This includes a plaque, merchandise and digital assets to demonstrate their commitment to their staff and networks.
 The employer will also be listed on the Living Wage Foundation website.

 A report from Cardiff Business School highlights the positive impact of Living Wage on organisations.
 The survey of more than 800 accredited real Living Wage businesses, ranging from SME’s to FTSE 100 companies, found that:

-Say it has improved the reputation of the business
+Say it has improved the reputation of their business

 Say it has helped differentiate themselves from others in their industry

-- The survey of more than 800 accredited real Living Wage businesses, ranging from SMEs to FTSE 100 companies, found that 93% reported they had gained as a business after becoming a real Living Wage employer.
+In 2021, the survey of more than 1500 accredited real Living Wage businesses, ranging from SMEs to FTSE 100 companies, found that 94% reported they had gained as a business after becoming a real Living Wage employer.

 benefits to workers in Wales